Net Worth

 Divorce Settlement

 In 2001, Ralf Schumacher married German model and TV personality Cora-Caroline Brinkmann, and their son, David Schumacher, was born later that year.
-The couple was married for roughly fifteen years; however, at some point, either in late 2014 or early 2015, they filed for divorce.
+The couple had been married for roughly 15 years; however, at some point, either late 2014 or early 2015, they filed for divorce.
 It’s unknown who initiated the divorce or why.

 The divorce proceedings were allegedly somewhat contentious, with disputes over who would have custody of their son and the settlement Brinkmann would be entitled to receive.
 The divorce was finalized in February 2015, and according to multiple sources, Cora received a €6 million ($6.6 million) settlement, as well as the family home in Bergheim, Germany.